maurocastermans/now-playing/README.md

 ```

 4. Follow the browser prompt and allow access to your Spotify account.
 This will generate a .cache file locally
-   containing a Spotify access token.
+   containing your Spotify access token.

 ### ⚙️ Installation Script

 #### 📥 Download and Run

+SSH into your Raspberry Pi and run:

 ```bash
   wget https://raw.githubusercontent.com/maurocastermans/now-playing/main/setup.sh